awsdocs/amazon-ec2-user-guide/doc_source/install-LAMP.md

 1. Test your web server\.
 In a web browser, type the public DNS address \(or the public IP address\) of your instance\.
 You can get the public DNS address for your instance using the Amazon EC2 console\.
 If there is no content in `/var/www/html`, you should see the Apache test page\.
 When you add content to the document root, your content appears at the public DNS address of your instance instead of this test page\.

-   If you are unable to see the Apache test page, check that the security group you are using contains a rule to allow HTTP \(port 80\) traffic\.
-For information about adding an HTTP rule to your security group, see [Adding rules to a security group](working-with-security-groups.md#adding-security-group-rule)\.
+   Verify that the security group for the instance contains a rule to allow HTTP traffic on port 80\.
+For more information, see [Add rules to a security group](working-with-security-groups.md#adding-security-group-rule)\.

    If you are not using Amazon Linux, you may also need to configure the firewall on your instance to allow these connections\.
 For more information about how to configure the firewall, see the documentation for your specific distribution\.
 ![\[Apache test page\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/apache_test_page2.4.png)